doogaille/archive-git2tgz/README.md

 Archive creator that pull from a set of git repository and produce a directory tree of tar.gz files

-Compatibility (Debian)
+Tested under system : Debian 6 and 7.1

 Install
 ---------

 * Install php5 client :
- apt-get install php5-cli
+ apt-get install php5-cli git tar

 * Git clone :
  cd /opt/